aramirez5/cypress-test/README.md

 for a job interview.

-I used the cypress framework to do the challenge, which consists of three exercises: the first is an E2E test and the other two are API requests.
+I used the cypress framework to do the challenge, which consists of two exercises: the first is an E2E test and the other is an API requests.

 ## Building and installation